read time 7 minutes

 We’re taught that expertise is the goal.
 That if you collect enough frameworks, wins, and proof points, you’ll eventually graduate from not knowing.
 But in my experience, the opposite is true.

 That’s the rookie mindset.
-Not something to outgrow, but something to protect.

 And now, in a world where AI makes it easier than ever to skip that process, staying rookie-minded isn’t just helpful, it might be your only edge.